 - prefer sweet materials such as honeydew excreted by aphids and other insects

 - become a nuisance during swarming flights

-- Locate and destroy nests in lawn and adjacent areas using liquid, granular or bait-formulated pesticides.
+- Locate and destroy nests in lawns and adjacent areas.

 - Control soft scale, mealybug or aphid populations on nearby ornamental plants.